Skip to main content

 79%

-• Engaging gameplay loop that combines appraising items with a pawn shop management system.
+• Engaging gameplay loop that combines appraising, buying, and selling items in a pawn shop setting.

-• Charming art style and atmosphere that enhances the overall experience.
+• Charming art style and humorous dialogue that adds personality to the characters.

-• Poor translation and localization issues that can lead to confusion in gameplay.
+• Poor translation and localization issues that can lead to confusion and misunderstandings in gameplay.

-• Frustrating mechanics where players are penalized for mistakes without clear feedback.
+• Frustrating mechanics where players are penalized for mistakes without clear feedback on what went wrong.

 • “The main gameplay loop always kept me coming back for more, as there were little additions and surprises along the way.”